gloveboxes/mslearn-module-generator/README.md

 ```

 Notes:
 - The order of the Units in the Module definition file is the order they will appear in the Learn Module.
 It's easy to reorder or rename Units.
-When you've finished your updates, rerun the generator to update the Learn Module metadata.
+When you've finished updating the `module.yml` file, rerun the generator to update the Learn Module metadata.
 - The Unit durationInMinutes is automatically calculated from the Unit markdown file.
 The calculation is based on an average reading speed of 250 words per minute.
 You can override the calculated value by adding a durationInMinutes value to the Unit definition.
 See the [Overriding default metadata](#overriding-default-metadata) for more information.

 ### Prerequisites